maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-23.md

 * [EIP-3860: Limit and meter initcode](https://eips.ethereum.org/EIPS/eip-3860)
 * [EIP-6049: Deprecate SELFDESTRUCT](https://eips.ethereum.org/EIPS/eip-6049)

-Compared to Ethereum Shanghai upgrade, the following EIP will not be included in Polygon specs, for obvious reasons:
+Compared to Ethereum Shanghai upgrade, the following EIP will not be included in Polygon specs:
 * [EIP-4898: Beacon chain push withdrawals as operations](https://eips.ethereum.org/EIPS/eip-4895)

+The aforementioned EIP has been specifically excluded because Polygon PoS has no concept of beacon chain.
+Whilst Ethereum validators are now enabled to withdraw ETHs, in Polygon PoS chain the validators staking is done on Ethereum L1 directly, and its operations are synced with `bor` chain by using `heimdall` layer.

 ## Backwards Compatibility